NXLog Legacy Documentation

 Sysmon configuration

 Sysmon supports filtering tags to avoid logging unwanted events.
-See [setup] above and the Sysmon page for details about the available tags.
+See Setting up Sysmon for Windows above and the Sysmon page for details about the available tags.
 This method is the most efficient because it avoids creating unwanted log entries in the first place.

 Windows Event Log XPath query